 What’s The Difference?

-The name “Brent” stems from a shared project between Exxon Mobil (XOM) and Royal Dutch Shell who named all of their oil deposits after birds, including the Brent goose.
-Also note that Brent is an acronym for the differing layers of an oil field: Broom, Rannoch, Etieve, Ness, and Tarbat.
+The name “Brent” stems from a shared project between Exxon Mobil (XOM) and Royal Dutch Shell (RDSA) who named all of their oil deposits after birds, including the Brent goose.
+Brent is also an acronym for the differing layers of an oil field: Broom, Rannoch, Etieve, Ness, and Tarbat.
 Brent oil is considered a more sour commodity than WTI, though both crudes are considered sweet oils.
-This is generally based on the sulfur content of the underlying fuel with 0.5% being a key benchmark.
-When oil has a total sulfur level greater than half a percent, then it is considered sour, while a content less than 0.5% indicates that an oil is ‘sweet’.
-Brent has a sulfur level of around 0.37%.
+This is generally based on the sulfur content of the underlying fuel, with 0.5% being a key benchmark.
+When oil has a total sulfur level greater than half a percent, it is considered sour, while a content less than 0.5% indicates that an oil is ‘sweet’.
+Brent has a sulfur level of about 0.37%.

-Sour oil is more prevalent than its sweet counterpart and it comes from oil sands in Canada, the Gulf of Mexico, some South American nations as well as most of the Middle East.
-Sweet crude, on the other hand, is generally produced in the central U.S., the North Sea region of Europe, as well as much of Africa and the Asia Pacific region.
+Sour oil is more prevalent than its sweet counterpart.
+It comes from oil sands in Canada, the Gulf of Mexico, some South American nations, as well as most of the Middle East.
+Sweet crude, on the other hand, is produced in the central U.S., the North Sea region of Europe, and much of Africa and the Asia Pacific region.
 While both types are useful, end users generally prefer sweet crude as it requires less processing in order to remove impurities than its sour counterpart.
-The majority of the world’s Brent is refined and found in the Northwest regions of Europe and is especially important to Scandinavian nations [see also Jim Rogers Says: Buy Commodities Now, Or You’ll Hate Yourself Later].
+The majority of the world’s Brent is refined and found in the Northwest regions of Europe and is especially important to Scandinavian nations.

 Because Brent is slightly more sour, the commodity often trades at a premium to WTI, though there is a fair amount of speculation as to how long this premium will last or if it will ever be erased.
 The premium comes from the fact that Brent requires more refining to be utilized in everyday machines and automobiles.